From survival to coherence

 the experience itself begins to change.

-rather than stories or problems to manage.
+Emotions become signals rather than stories or problems to manage.

 The body becomes not something to control,

-When the system organises around survival,
+When the system is organized around survival, life narrows.

-Not because intensity disappears,
+not because intensity disappears,

 But because you are steady enough to stay.